We decided to honor St. Patrick’s day with a rainbow theme this year. Who doesn’t love rainbows?

 Painting a Rainbow

 We’ve also been working on brush strokes for the past few months, and we finally have the full water color set out!
 It’s perfect for painting rainbows.
-The children have to remember to wash the brush each time they change colors or their finished rainbow will be quite brown 🙁
+This rainbow activity provides a great control of error for the skill of washing the brush each time they change colors – if they forget this step, their finished rainbow will be quite brown!

 I love how earnestly the little ones watch the older students in the class.